GautamDeepak/GEARS/Intro_RS_Prac01.md

 ```
 ![Figure 9.
 Visualise SRTM](Prac1/minmax.png)

-4. You will now be able to see variation in elevation range with low values in black and highest points in white.
+4. You will now be able to see the variation in elevation range with low values in black and highest points in white.
 Layers added to the map will have default names like "Layer 1", "Layer 2", etc. To improve the readability, we can give each layer a human­-readable name, by adding a title with the syntax in the following code.
 Don't forget to click run.

 ```JavaScript
 Map.addLayer(theSRTM, {min: 0, max: 300}, 'Elevation above sea level');